In 2018 Freeman House will be working with a community committee to build on everything we’ve done together so far, and

-Our work with Youth, Families and the Community Hub provides a unique opportunity to address violence from a Prevention perspective:
+Our work with Youth, Families and the Community Hub provides a unique opportunity to respond from a Prevention perspective:

 FSWNS Men’s Intervention Services in Lunenburg County and the Western Region

 Men’s Intervention Services are also provided on an Outreach basis at sites including Liverpool, Caledonia, Shelburne, Yarmouth, Digby, Middleton, Kentville, and Windsor.
 We meet with a wide diversity of people in relationships with friends, partners, families and communities.
 You do not have to be referred by others.
 You can simply call us and book a time to meet, to see if we are a fit for you.
 Click here to go to our contact information.
 Please note these conversations are free.